Ahhh Somerset, what a beauty you are!

 This was the transport choice I opted for when I visited the county and I was really glad of the flexibility an electric hire car gave.

-If you’re looking to hire a car in England, Thrifty Car Hire offer some very competitive rates.
+If you’re looking to hire a car in England, Discover Cars offer some very competitive rates.

 Worth noting that much of the parking across Somerset is paid parking, but if you’re a National Trust member like me, you can park at some of the places I list in this article for free.